wavefrontHQ/docs/pages/doc/videos_query_language.md

 <td><strong><font color="blue">Wavefront and Prometheus Query Language</font></strong><br>
 <iframe src="https://bcove.video/3tLRB6l" width="400" height="225" allowfullscreen="true" alt="Wavefront and PromQL"></iframe></td>
 <td><br>
 <p>With the 2021-17.x release, we've expanded the limited PromQL support and we've added admin-level organization setting to determine whether a user can write in PromQL.
-We have also added full support for creating charts and alerts with PromQL queries.</p>
+We have also added full support for creating charts and alerts with PromQL queries.
+Watch this video to learn how to create charts and alerts by using PromQL.</p>
 </td>
 </tr>
 </tbody>